VachikKh/shared_budget/README.md

 # shared_budget
 This code calculates individual consumes for shared shopping for a group of people.

-This initial version if for three people.
+This initial version is for three people.

 Just call from you terminal with -d parameter for data